awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-one-user-one-password.md

    1. For **Select secret type**, choose the option that best fits your service\.
 Then configure the details for your database or service, including the user name and the initial password\.

-   1. For **AWS KMS Encryption Key**, choose the customer master key \(CMK\) to use to encrypt this secret, or leave it set to the **DefaultMasterKey** for the account\.
-To use the default key, the credentials accessing the secret must be from the same account that owns the secret\.
-If the user credentials reside in a different account, then you must create and specify the Amazon Resource Namer \(ARN\) of a custom CMK\.
+   1. For **AWS KMS Encryption Key**, choose the KMS key to use to encrypt this secret, or leave it set to the **DefaultMasterKey** \(also called the AWS managed key `aws/secretsmanager`\) for the account\.
+To use `aws/secretsmanager`, the credentials accessing the secret must be from the same account that owns the secret\.
+If the user credentials reside in a different account, then you must create a customer managed key in AWS KMS\.
+There is a charge for creating KMS keys\.

    1. For **Select rotation period**, choose or type the number of days between rotations\.
 **Note**